isa-ulisboa/greends-pml/README.md

 # greends-pml
-Links and exercises for the course Practical Machine Learning, Green Data Science, 2o semester 2023/2024
+Links and exercises for the course Practical Machine Learning, Green Data Science, 2o semester 2024/2025

 ---
 Instructor: Manuel Campagnolo, ISA/ULisboa

-The course will follow a flipped classroom model.
+The course will follow a mixed flipped classroom model, where students are supposed to work on suggested topics autonomously before classes.
 Work outside class will be based on a range of Machine Learning resources including the book *Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
 Machine Learning with PyTorch and Scikit-Learn.
 Packt Publishing, 2022*.
 During classes, the notebooks (Python code) will be run on Google Colab.

 Links for class resources:
   - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaap-283463546570956).
 Academic page, where final results will be posted.